samfisherirl/Useful-AHK-v2-Libraries-and-Classes/README.md

 # Useful-AHK-v2-Libraries-and-Classes
-Useful AHK-v2 Libraries and Classes, forked from https://github.com/thqby/ahk2_lib to add readme and examples
+Useful AHK-v2 Libraries and Classes, forked from https://github.com/thqby/ahk2_lib to add readme and examples.
-# AHK Class Reference

 This repository contains a collection of AutoHotkey (AHK) classes that provide various functionalities for different purposes.
 The classes are designed to make it easier to work with arrays, clipboards, files, lists, objects, strings, mathematical operations, dates and times, logging events, networks, and processes.

+# Common_Classes

 ## JSON.ahk